-After a few training runs and swims we found that Kate was the same speed as me in the pool but as soon as we got into open water I was faster.
+After a few training runs and swims we found that we were the same speed in the pool but in open water I was a bit faster.
 We were quite similar on the running but I was quicker on the hills so we decided to take the plunge and adopt a tow system.

 My general philosophy for life is to keep things simple, minimal kit, minimal faff, so adding a tow system to our race was a step into the stretch zone.
 After some practise we realised it was actually really simple and effective and we became very comfortable with it.

 We turned up in Stockholm on the Friday, 2 days before the race.
 This wasn’t some clever acclimatisation/familiarisation race plan, it was in fact because I thought the race was on the Saturday… it was actually on Sunday.

 My friend Daniel picked us up from the airport.
 After a quick tour of his kayak shop (Svima Sport) we went to a great Thai restaurant in the uber-cool Stockholm.
 In Aberdovey if you want Thai you have to cook it yourself so this was a welcome treat.